 5 For the living know that they shall die: but the dead know not any thing, neither have they any more a reward; for the memory of them is forgotten.
 6 Also their love, and their hatred, and their envy, is now perished; neither have they any more a portion for ever in any thing that is done under the sun. - They are unconscious, dead, sleeping.

 - Throughout scripture, it points out that when a person dies they are simply asleep.
 That is another study for another time.
-Please follow this link for a study on that.

-- Luke 16:25
+- Luke 16:25-26

-But Abraham said, Son, remember that thou in thy lifetime receivedst thy good things, and likewise Lazarus evil things: but now he is comforted, and thou art tormented. - This text seems to suggest that the reason he ended up in hell is because he was rich.
-But that’s not the situation that was given at the beginning of the parable.
-Let’s go back there.
+25 But Abraham said, Son, remember that thou in thy lifetime receivedst thy good things, and likewise Lazarus evil things: but now he is comforted, and thou art tormented.
+26 And beside all this, between us and you there is a great gulf fixed: so that they which would pass from hence to you cannot; neither can they pass to us, that would come from thence. - This text seems to suggest that the reason he ended up in hell is because he was rich.
+Does it really mean that every rich person is going to go to hell because they received good things in this life?
+We are not allowed to enjoy our life here on this earth at all?

 - Luke 16:19-21

-19 — There was a certain rich man, which was clothed in purple and fine linen, and fared sumptuously every day: 20 And there was a certain beggar named Lazarus, which was laid at his gate, full of sores, 21 And desiring to be fed with the crumbs which fell from the rich man’s table: moreover the dogs came and licked his sores. - The rich man saw that Lazarus the beggar was sitting on the floor of the rich man’s table and he never fed him.
+19 — There was a certain rich man, which was clothed in purple and fine linen, and fared sumptuously every day: 20 And there was a certain beggar named Lazarus, which was laid at his gate, full of sores, 21 And desiring to be fed with the crumbs which fell from the rich man’s table: moreover the dogs came and licked his sores. - The rich man saw that Lazarus the beggar was sitting on the floor at the gate of the rich man house and he never fed him.
 He didn’t even give him the crumbs.
 How do we know?
 The text says “desiring to be fed with the crumbs.”
 He wanted the crumbs but never got it.

 - So he saw his fellow brother in need but he never helped him.
 That was the reason why the rich man ended up in hell.